 University Fellowship, University of Chicago, 2002-2003.

 "Alfred Döblin."
 Routledge Encyclopedia of Modernism.
 Gen. ed.
 Stephen Ross.
-Forthcoming.
+Forthcoming in 2016.

 Ed. with Todd Herzog, German Cinema: A Critical Filmography to 1945.
 Caboose: Montreal.
 (In preparation.)

 "Double-Take: Béla Balázs and the Visual Disorientation of G.W.
 Pabst's Dreigroschenoper."
 Seminar: A Journal of Germanic Studies.
 50.2 (2014): 178-196.

 "Kuhle Wampe or Who Owns the World.
 Kleiner Müggelsee" World Film Locations: Berlin.
 Ed.
 Susan Ingram.
 UK: Intellect Books, 2012.
 26.

 "The Testament of Dr. Mabuse.
 Eiswerder Island."
 World Film Locations: Berlin.
 Ed.
 Susan Ingram.
 UK: Intellect Books, 2012.
 32.